Fall Turf Management

 Fall Maintenance and Improvements to Turf Grasses

 Fall is a great time to evaluate turf, make improvements, and apply fertilizer.
-The University of Nebraska – Lincoln turf grass team recommends applying a fertilizer at 1 pound nitrogen per 1000 square ft. now, and again in 4-6 weeks or at last mowing while the turf is still green.
+The University of Nebraska – Lincoln turf grass team recommends applying a fertilizer at 1 pound nitrogen per 1000 square ft. now, and again in 4-6 weeks or at least mowing while the turf is still green.
 Mid-September to Late-October is also a good time to apply broadleaf herbicides to stay ahead of dandelions and other winter annual broadleaf weeds that try to establish while the turf is dormant and less actively growing.

 This is also a good time to enhance turf density with over-seeding or starting over with new seeding if using cool season grasses such as Turf Type Tall Fescue or Kentucky Blue Grass.
 If the turf is just a little thin or has small thin patches, over-seeding can be very effective.
 Soil preparaton is the most critical part of seeding.
 The first step is to reduce mowing height to 1-1.5 inches to reduce competition for new seed from the established turf.
 This allows sunlight to reach the new seedlings and seed to reach the soil for better contact.
 Aerate with the largest tines possible aiming for 20-40 holes per square foot.
 Be sure to clean additional thatch with a power raking or similar process.